Davido hires security to guard wedding cake with 2 doves rocking diamond chains

 In a viral post by Instagram user Teamchivo, a man in a tailored-to-fit suit was seen guarding the wedding cake as other wedding guests were having fun at the luxurious wedding.

-The 5-tier wedding cake has unique details, including two white doves that symbolize hope, honesty, purity, and peace.
+The 5-tier wedding cake has unique details, including two white doves that symbolise hope, honesty, purity, and peace.

 Watch the video below: